Archduke

-Archduke (feminine: Archduchess; German: Erzherzog, feminine form: Erzherzogin) was the title borne from 1358 by the Habsburg rulers of the Archduchy of Austria, and later by all senior members of that dynasty.
-It denotes a rank within the former Holy Roman Empire (962–1806), which was below that of Emperor and King, roughly equal to Grand Duke, but above that of a Prince and Duke.
+Archduke (feminine: archduchess; German: Erzherzog, feminine form: Erzherzogin) was the title borne from 1358 by the Habsburg rulers of the Archduchy of Austria, and later by all senior members of that dynasty.
+It denotes a rank within the former Holy Roman Empire (962–1806), which was below that of emperor, and roughly equal to that of king, prince-(arch)bishop, and grand duke, but above that of sovereign prince and duke.

-The territory ruled by an Archduke or Archduchess was called an Archduchy.
-All remaining Archduchies ceased to exist in 1918.
-The current head of the House of Habsburg is Karl von Habsburg.
+The territory ruled by an archduke or archduchess was called an archduchy.
+All remaining archduchies ceased to exist in 1918.
+The current head of the House of Habsburg is Karl Habsburg.

 Terminology

 The English word is first recorded in 1530, derived from Middle French archeduc, a 15th-century derivation from Medieval Latin archidux, from Latin archi- (Greek ἀρχι-) meaning "authority" or "primary" (see arch-) and dux "duke" (literally "leader").

-"Archduke" (Erzherzog; aartshertog) is a title distinct from "Grand Duke" (grand-duc; Groussherzog; Großherzog; groothertog), a later monarchic title borne by the rulers of other European countries (for instance, Luxembourg).
+"Archduke" (Erzherzog; aartshertog) is a title distinct from "grand duke" (grand-duc; Groussherzog; Großherzog; groothertog), a later monarchic title borne by the rulers of other European countries (for instance, Luxembourg).

 History

-The Latin title archidux is first attested in reference to Bruno the Great, who ruled simultaneously as Archbishop of Cologne and Duke of Lotharingia in the 10th century, in the work of his biographer Ruotger.
+The Latin title archidux is first attested in reference to Bruno the Great, who ruled simultaneously as Archbishop of Cologne and Duke of Lotharingia in the 10th century, in the work of his biographer Ruotger of Cologne.
 In Ruotger, the title served as an honorific denoting Bruno's unusual position rather than a formal office.

 The title was not used systematically until the 14th century, when the title "Archduke of Austria" was invented in the forged Privilegium Maius (1358–1359) by Duke Rudolf IV of Austria, called Rudolf the Founder (German: Rudolf der Stifter).
 Rudolf originally claimed the title in the form palatinus archidux ("palatine archduke").
 The title was intended to emphasize the claimed precedence (thus "Arch-") of the Duchy of Austria, in an effort to put the Habsburgs on an even level with the Prince-Electors of the Holy Roman Empire, as Austria had been passed over when the Golden Bull of 1356 assigned that dignity to the four highest-ranking secular Imperial princes and three Archbishops.
 Holy Roman Emperor Charles IV refused to recognise the title, as did all the other ruling dynasties of the member countries of the Empire.
 But Duke Ernest the Iron and his descendants unilaterally assumed the title of Archduke.